-The purpose of a recovery residence is to provide a safe and healthy living environment to initiate and sustain recovery—defined as abstinence from alcohol and other non-prescribed drug use and improvement in one’s physical, mental, spiritual, and social well-being.
-Individuals build resources while living in a recovery residence that will continue to support their recovery as they transition to living independently and productively in the community.
+The purpose of a sober living is to provide a safe and healthy living environment to initiate and sustain recovery—defined as abstinence from alcohol and other non-prescribed drug use and improvement in one’s physical, mental, spiritual, and social well-being.
+Individuals build resources while living in a sober living home that will continue to support their recovery as they transition to living independently and productively in the community.
 CCORR values this system.
-CCORR's position is to identify how and exactly what each residence provides so that the consumer, the person new to recovery, can choose the correct level of service needed and be protected by the promise of our rigorous ethical standards.
+CCORR's position is to identify how and exactly what each sober living home provides so that the consumer, the person new to recovery, can choose the correct level of service needed and be protected by the promise of our rigorous ethical standards.

-Recovery residences are guided by the CCORR standards that established best practices for maintaining the safety and health of the residents, the local neighborhood, and the larger community.
-CCORR certified recovery residences meet standards addressing safety from an administrative, operational, property, and good neighbors perspective and the consumer to understand and choose which residence is suitable for his or her needs.
+Sober Livings are guided by the CCORR standards that established best practices for maintaining the safety and health of the occupants, the local neighborhood, and the larger community.
+CCORR certified sober living homes meet standards addressing safety from an administrative, operational, property, and good neighbors perspective and the consumer to understand and choose which residence is suitable for his or her needs.

-Supporting documentation uploaded during the application process is carefully reviewed by staff for evidence of compliance with the CCORR Standard.
-Utilizing proprietary software designed for this specific purpose, staff flags standards that are successfully satisfied as well as those that raise concern.
+Supporting documentation uploaded during the application process is carefully reviewed by staff for evidence of compliance with the CCORR Standard. the inspector flags standards that are successfully satisfied as well as those that raise concern.
 The applicant’s primary contact then receives notification regarding any issues that require resolution prior to scheduling the onsite visit.

-CCORR requires unrestricted access to interview management, staff and residents to ensure that policies, procedures and protocols are, in fact, implemented in the residential setting.
-Utilizing the same proprietary software, field staff assess compliance, under each of the Standard domains, to ensure the residence offers safe, dignified, alcohol & drug free, recovery supportive housing that blends into the surrounding community.
+CCORR requires unrestricted access to interview management, staff and residents to ensure that policies, procedures and protocols are, in fact, implemented in the residential setting, the inspector assess compliance, under each of the Standard domains, to ensure the residence offers safe, dignified, structured and alcohol & drug free, recovery supportive housing that blends into the surrounding community.